aflueckiger/KED2024/ked2024/materials/installation_guide.md

    wsl --install -d Ubuntu
    ```

+   If something doesn't work, search for `Turn Windows feature on or off` in the menu, and ensure that `Windows Subsystem for Linux` is enabled (see @fig:figure_wsl).

 2. Reboot your computer to complete the installation of WSL and Ubuntu.

 3. The installation should be completed automatically after the reboot.
 If not, you can launch Ubuntu from your Windows start menu.
 When you have any problems, let me know and I will gladly assist.
 It may require [additional configuration](https://askubuntu.com/questions/1264102/wsl-2-wont-run-ubuntu-error-0x80370102) of your BIOS.